YouthZest-Lin/OccTrack360/README.md

 ## 🙏 Acknowledgement
-This project is not possible without multiple great open-sourced code bases.
+This project is not possible without multiple great open-sourced code bases and papers.
 We list some notable examples below.

 [TrackOcc](https://github.com/Tsinghua-MARS-Lab/TrackOcc)